When Worries Take Over

 - Recognising symptoms and behaviours suggestive of anxiety disorders, and differentiating anxiety from other problems with similar symptoms.

-- An overview of the most common anxiety disorders in childhood and adolescence and the factors that contribute to them
+- An overview of the most common anxiety disorders that effect young people and the factors that contribute to them

 - The impact of anxiety on learning and development, peer relationships and family.